yonkahlon/Zenject/README.md

 ## <a id="features"></a>Features

+* Injection
-* Injection into normal C# classes or MonoBehaviours
+    * Supports both normal C# classes and MonoBehaviours
     * Constructor injection (can tag constructor if there are multiple)
     * Field injection
     * Property injection
     * Method injection
 * Conditional binding (eg. by type, by name, etc.)
 * Optional dependencies
 * Support for building dynamic object graphs at runtime using factories
 * Injection across different Unity scenes
 * Convention based binding, based on class name, namespace, or any other criteria
 * Support for global, project-wide bindings to add dependencies for all scenes
+* Ability to validate object graphs at editor time including dynamic object graphs created via factories
 * "Scene Decorators" which allow adding functionality to a different scene without changing it directly
-* Ability to validate object graphs at editor time including dynamic object graphs created via factories
 * Nested Containers aka Sub-Containers
-* Support for Commands and Signals
+* Commands and Signals
-* Ability to automatically add bindings within your scene by dropping `ZenjectBinding` components on to game objects
+* Automatic binding on components using the `ZenjectBinding` component
 * Auto-Mocking using the Moq library

 ## <a id="installation"></a>Installation